One-shot recognition of any material anywhere using contrastive learning with physics-based rendering

-One-shot contrastive learning methods like Clip have been proven to be very powerful for image recognition tasks and have achieved state-of-the-art results on major benchmarks without training on them \cite{radford2021learning, schuhmann2022laion}.
-In addition, these models are far more robust than nets trained on specific datasets\cite{radford2021learning,hendrycks2021many}.
-These networks work by predicting a descriptor vector for an image and using the distance between vectors of different images as a similarity metric.
-This approach allows such nets to recognize new classes using only a single example (one shot).
-The main limitation of this approach is the need for a very large amount of data.
-For example, Laion Clip H14 \cite{schuhmann2022laion} was trained on two billion images and their text labels.
-An alternative approach like SimClr \cite{chen2020simple} used the self-similarity between images and their augmented versions and utilized the same type of descriptor-similarity approach, but so far, it has proven less effective than fully supervised networks or Clip.
+Recent years have seen the emergence of powerful one-shot embedding models like Clip, which rely on contrastive learning to learn image and text similarities\cite{radford2021learning, schuhmann2022laion}.
+The main advantage of these approaches is that when trained on enough data, they are not limited to a specific set of cases and can work with new examples and classes \cite{radford2021learning,hendrycks2021many}.
+These nets work by predicting a descriptor vector for an image and using the distance between different image descriptors as a similarity metric.
+The limitation of this approach is that it requires an enormous amount of training data, as seen in the Laion Clip H14 model, which was trained on two billion images and their text labels \cite{schuhmann2022laion}.
+An alternative approach, like SimClr\cite{chen2020simple}, uses self-similarity between images and their augmented versions and does not rely on human-made semantic labels.
+As a result, this approach has an unlimited amount of training data \cite{chen2020simple}.
+This work takes a similar approach and assumes that by learning to identify the same material in different physical settings and mixtures, the net will learn a general descriptor for materials and their states.